 It was the summer of 2005, and it was on the radio everywhere.
 Jack Johnson was still swooning over his early successes, with all of us now envisioning him flipping flapjacks in the kitchen with some wind-tossed surfer chick living the dream and getting “Banana Pancakes” in bed.
 How tropically delightful!

-Way back when, even further in the past, when blueberry pancakes were the only truly viable option, that was the ultimate, the means by which a breakfast time favorite seemed to elevate itself into a status of otherworldly.
+Way back when, even further in the past, when blueberry pancakes were the only truly viable option, that was the ultimate, how a breakfast time favorite seemed to elevate itself into a status of otherworldly.
 Why would anyone eat plain old pancakes when blueberry pancakes were possible?

 Beyond that, though, it seems the pancake variations fell off a bit.
 There are occasions of pecan (a personal favorite) or perhaps buckwheat, maybe whipped cream smiley faces for toddlers, but these sorts of culinary diversion are of infrequent occurrence and something to be noted.
 However, they are just the beginning of what pancakes can do.